 Good food, clean water, and supplements.
 Like humans, dogs need the right quantity and quality of food.
 The owners should also give all-day access to clean water.
 Health supplements should be given, to prevent malnutrition or deficiencies.

 Regular exercise and baths.
 Walking, agility training, and hiking are only some of the ways owners can exercise their dogs.
 With proper exercise, the dog keeps fit in mind and body.
 Bathing and grooming should also be a priority.
 This prevents skin problems and parasite infestation.

 Giving the dog the right knowledge involves the following:

-Enrolment in training classes.
+Enrollment in training classes.
 Controlling the dog is important.
 Through training classes, dogs recognize the importance of submitting to their owners and getting along with other people and other animals.
 Classes like this also present an opportunity for owner-dog bonding.

 Patience and love.
 The owner should also provide patience and love, so that the dog learns well at his or her own pace.
 Remember that just like people, dogs are individuals.
 They have individual needs, especially when they start to learn things.
 It is the owner’s responsibility to instill positive reinforcement, so that the dog can learn that doing tasks and tricks is fun and rewarding.